TENURED/TENURE TRACK FACULTY POSITION in GENETICS/GENOMIC INSTABILITY

 FACULTY POSITION in GENETICS/GENOMIC INSTABILITY

 The Department’s research interests include genomics, mammalian development, the metabolic and genetic bases for inherited human disease, gene therapy, gene structure and expression, mechanisms of DNA replication and repair, mutation, DNA recombination, genomic instability and cancer, cytogenetics, behavioral genetics, bioinformatics, and the biology of aging.
-Department research includes strengths in human, bacterial, mouse, yeast, Drosophila, worm and Dictyostelium genetics.
+Department research includes strengths in bacterial, yeast, Dictyostelium, worm, fly, mouse and human genetics.

-Successful candidates will have strong basic research programs related to genetic/genomic stability or instability, genome organization, genomics including but not limited to DNA replication, repair, mutation, genome rearrangements, DNA damage response, mechanisms of evolution, studied in any organism from bacteria to human.
+Successful candidates will have strong basic research programs related to genetic/genomic stability or instability, genome organization, genomics including but not limited to DNA replication, repair, mutation, genome rearrangements, DNA damage response, mechanisms of heritability and evolution, studied in any organism from bacteria to human, and will join the Mechanisms in Cancer Evolution program in the Dan L Duncan Comprehensive Cancer Center.
 However, outstanding individuals in any area will be considered.
 Generous start-up support is available.

-Curriculum vitae, a brief summary of research plans, letters of reference, along with the names, addresses, and phone numbers of at least three references to the following email address: email@example.com
+Curriculum vitae, a brief summary of research plans, along with the names, addresses, and phone numbers of at least three references to the following email address: email@example.com, attention Profs.
+Christophe Herman, Greg Ira, and Susan Rosenberg search co-chairs.
+Department of Molecular and Human Genetics, Baylor College of Medicine, One Baylor Plaza, ABBR Room R830, Houston, TX 77030; Phone: 713-798-5443; Fax: 713-798-8515.

 Equal Opportunity, Affirmative Action and Equal Access Employer.